aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-convex-hull/_index.md

 - **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.
 - **Can I extract individual hull points?** Yes—cast the result to `ILinearRing` and iterate over its coordinates.

-## Why Use Aspose.GIS for Convex Hull?
+## Why calculate convex hull using Aspose.GIS?
 - **High performance** – Optimized native algorithms handle thousands of points instantly.
 - **Zero external dependencies** – No need for third‑party geometry engines.
 - **Rich format support** – Works with shapefiles, GeoJSON, KML, and more, so you can feed any source data into the hull calculation.
-- **Consistent API** – The same fluent style you use for other spatial operations, keeping your code clean and maintainable.
+- **Consistent API** – The same fluent style you use for other spatial operations keeps your code clean and maintainable.

 ## Prerequisites
 ### 1. Install Aspose.GIS for .NET